naiyerasif/site/content/blog/2019/2019-08-16-linting-typescript-with-typescript-eslint-and-prettier.md

 ## Intent

-The intent of this guide is to setup linting with [TypeScript ESLint](https://github.com/typescript-eslint/typescript-eslint) for a TypeScript project with support for Prettier.
+In this guide, you'll learn to set up linting with [TypeScript ESLint](https://github.com/typescript-eslint/typescript-eslint) for a TypeScript project with support for Prettier.

 ### Setup